gruns/blagoblag/content/drafts/advocating-for-the-devil.rst

 The best devil's advocacy needs no "I'm just playing devil's advocate" disclaimer, it's simply folks making honest and logical arguments to try to elucidate the truth.
-This is one of the most important tools we have at our disposal to analyze complex and divisive issues, it's actually hard for me to imagine being able to advocate for the positions I *do* believe without understanding the opposite side.
+This is one of the most important tools we have at our disposal to analyze complex and divisive issues.
+It's actually hard for me to imagine being able to advocate for the positions I *do* believe without understanding the opposite side.